 Acts 20:33 [The apostle Paul said] I have not coveted anyone’s silver or gold.

-•• It is never our intent at South Valley Church to covet your finances.
+- •• It is never our intent at South Valley Church to covet your finances.

 •• But there is an area of finances that we do covet — that is, that the Lord receive our tithes and offerings.

-•• Leviticus 27:30, 32 A tithe of everything from the land ...
-BELONGS TO THE LORD...
+•• Leviticus 27:30, 32 "A tithe of everything from the land ...
+BELONGS TO THE LORD..."
 The tenth (ten percent) of our gross increase belongs to the Lord.
 Let's first take a broad look at tithes in the bible.

 • An OVERVIEW of tithing in the Bible:

-•• Wealthy Abraham, the first great patriarch of Israel, gave tithes centuries before Moses’ Law (Genesis 14).
+- •• Wealthy Abraham, the first great patriarch of Israel, gave tithes centuries before Moses’ Law (Genesis 14).

 •• Poor Jacob, the father of the twelve tribes of Israel, gave his tithes, also before the Law — Genesis 28:22 “And of all that you give me I will give you a TENTH.”

 •• In the Law that God gave through Moses to God’s people, there were clear commandments to give tithes —

-• Leviticus 27:30, 32 A tithe of everything from the land ... belongs to the LORD; it is holy to the Lord. ...
+- • Leviticus 27:30, 32 A tithe of everything from the land ... belongs to the LORD; it is holy to the Lord. ...
 The entire tithe of the herd and flock — every tenth animal ... — will be holy to the Lord.

 • Ten lambs born?
 They gave the Lord one.
 Ten bushels of wheat harvested?
 They gave the Lord one.
 They tithed — that is, they gave ten percent — on the gross increase, not on the net.
 I personally believe that these verses answer the question "Should I tithe before or after taxes?"
 An "entire tithe ... a tithe of everything ... of all...I will give you a tenth" would seem best fulfilled by tithing on the gross before taxes.
 That's what I practice, and that's what I recommend.

-• My tithe “belongs [not to me, but] to the Lord.”
+• According to Scripture, my tithe “belongs [not to me, but] to the Lord.”

 • 1,500 years after Moses received the Law, Jesus REAFFIRMED in His day the validity of tithing: